mikef80/mikef80/README.md

 - I've created a News API using Node, Express and PostgreSQL.
 The repo can be found [here](https://github.com/mikef80/be-nc-news).
 - I've created a frontend React app to accompany my News API.
 The repo can be found [here](https://github.com/mikef80/fe-nc-news).
 - I've been a part of a 6-person team that created a React Native app, powered by a MongoDB backend.
 This was for our final project.
-The frontend repo can be found [here](https://github.com/mikef80/quotesnap-fe) and the backend repo can be foudn [here](https://github.com/mikef80/quotesnap-be).
+    - The frontend repo can be found [here](https://github.com/mikef80/quotesnap-fe).
+    - The backend repo can be foudn [here](https://github.com/mikef80/quotesnap-be).

 <br />